 Candidates for admission may request dormitory reservations in the space provided on the admission application.
 Two students are assigned to each room.
-Students must furnish a minimum of the necessary linens, which includes four sheets, two pillow cases, two blankets and sufficient towels.
+Linen service is available at nominal cost.
+Blankets must be furnished by the student.

 Off-Campus Housing

 Embry-Riddle does not maintain apartments or quarters for married students.
 However, apartments and homes are available in the vicinity of the school.
 Most apartments and homes for rent in the area are furnished.
 Several trailer parks are located within a few miles of the school for the convenience of those students owning or desiring to rent a trailer.